How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 Fully exportable for HIPAA, DEA, and Joint Commission audits

-Structured to support incident investigations and risk reviews
+Structured to support incident investigations and legal discovery

 Use Cases: RBAC in Action at a Modern Hospital